Silic0nS0ldier/tspm-concept/README.md

 - Tooling for LESS, SASS, etc will "just work"™.
 - Highly effective dependency de-duplication.
 - Possibility to implement a 'force-latest' or similiar option that grabs the newest possible versions for each dependency by sacrificing on de-duplication effectiveness.
+- Possibility to uniquely identify local dependency builds like `npm link`.

 Disadvantages;
 - Dependency version not known many stacktraces.